kptdev/kpt/rollouts/docs/running-locally.md

 ```

 ### Set up Config Sync
-Rollouts requires a git syncer installed on child clusters.
+Rollouts requires a git syncer installed on target clusters.
 Currently, only Config Sync is supported.
-To install Config Sync on your child clusters, follow these steps.
+To install Config Sync on your target clusters, follow these steps.

 First, set the release version of Config Sync that you would like to install: